 Through universal credit, about 1 million disabled households will receive about £100 extra, on average, per month through more generous support.
 The Universal Credit (Managed Migration) Regulations 2018 will, in addition, protect 500,000 people’s severe disability premium at the point of migration, and deliver transitional protection for those we move to ensure that, at the point of moving, those managed-migrated have their entitlements protected.
 We will take a measured approach to delivering managed migration, taking our time to get it right and working with claimants to co-design it.

 We have taken on board, and will continue to do so, the advice of experts and charities such as the Social Security Advisory Committee, whose report on the regulations we have published, along with our response, today.
-We have accepted, in full or in part, all but one of their recommendations—and the one we did not accept is because we want to make it more generous.
+We have accepted, in full or in part, all but one of its recommendations—and the one we did not accept is because we want to make it more generous.
 I pay tribute to the hard work of the SSAC in scrutinising our regulations.

 We have changed a key part of the regulations, as charities have asked me, MPs and the Department, relating to the minimum statutory notice period for people moving from their legacy award to universal credit.
 We have extended this period from a minimum of one month to a minimum of three months to allow claimants maximum time to prepare and make their claim before their legacy award expires.
 Alongside this, we have unlimited flexibility to extend claim periods for people who need it.
 We will backdate any claimant who has missed the deadline date but has made a claim within a month of the deadline day passing.
 We will test a variety of communication methods, including advertising campaigns, face-to-face communication, letters, texts, telephone calls and home visits, to provide support for claimants during managed migration.
 We will constantly review our approaches, engaging fully with charities, experts, claimants and all Members of the House.
 I commend this statement to the House.